sdellis/lambertvilleporchfest/artists/rowan-hara.md

 ---
 id: 325344333
 year: "2022"
-title: "'22 Rowan Hara/Christian Pettinelli, "
+title: "Rowan Hara and Christian Pettinelli"
-name: Rowan Hara
+name: "Rowan Hara and Christian Pettinelli"
 bio: Rowan Hara is a high school student at South.
 They are an incredible vocalist and guitarist.
 A must-see-act of Porchfest.
 link: ""